-COASTAL ENGINEERING
+19MEWE3E05 COASTAL ENGINEERING

-Marks: Internal-40 , External-60; Total-100
+Instruction Hours/ Week: L:3 T:0 P:0 Marks: Internal-40, External-60; Total-100

-- The main purpose of coastal engineering is to protect harbors and improve navigation. - The students to the diverse topics as wave mechanics, wave climate, shoreline protection methods - To study laboratory investigations using model studies. - To relate Statistics analysis of grouped wave data - To show Field measurement; models, groins, sea walls, offshore breakwaters, artificial nourishment - To prove Physical modeling in Coastal Engineering
+• The main purpose of coastal engineering is to protect harbors and improve navigation.
+The students to the diverse topics as wave mechanics, wave climate, shoreline protection methods and laboratory investigations using model studies.

-- 1. Students will understand coastal engineering aspects of harbors methods - 2.
-Analyze navigation, shoreline protection - 3.
-Students can adapt laboratory investigations using model studies and to use the skills and techniques in ICM. - 4.
-Decide students to understand the fundamental ocean wave theories - 5.
-The students can formulate protect harbors and improve navigation with the techniques required to analysis the wave - 6.
-To test laboratory investigations of coastal modelling using model studies
+- 1. Students will understand coastal engineering aspects of harbors methods to improve navigation, shoreline protection and other laboratory investigations using model studies and to use the skills and techniques in ICM. - 2. enable students to understand the fundamental ocean wave theories and to protect harbours and improve navigation with the techniques required to analysis the wave and laboratory investigations of coastal modelling using model studies